Written By Kelley Holland

-March 8 is International Women’s Day, and women can take note of lots of progress.
+March is Women’s History Month, and women can take note of lots of progress.
 A century ago, women gained partial suffrage in Britain (full suffrage ten years later), and women have been voting for nearly 100 years in the United States.
 Women now account for more than half the students on American college campuses, and their presence is expected to increase.
 In the workforce, some 42% of women are the sole or primary breadwinners for their families.

 PAY GAP FOR WOMEN STILL PERSISTS